bmurrtech/IT_research/ISC2_CC_cybersecurity.md

 There are three common methods of authentication:

-Something you know: Passwords or passphrases
+- Something you know: Passwords or passphrases
-Something you have: Tokens, memory cards, smart cards Something you are: Biometrics , measurable characteristics
+- Something you have: Tokens, memory cards, smart cards
+- Something you are: Biometrics, measurable characteristics

 #### Methods of Authentication
 There are two types of authentication.
-Using only one of the methods of authentication stated previously is known as single-factor authentication (SFA) .
-Granting users access only after successfully demonstrating or displaying two or more of these methods is known as multi-factor authentication (MFA) .
+Using only one of the methods of authentication stated previously is known as single-factor authentication (SFA), but __MFA is an access control process that compares one or more factors of identification to validate that the idenity claimed by the user or entity is known to the system.__ Granting users access only after successfully demonstrating or displaying two or more of these methods is known as multi-factor authentication (MFA) .

 Common best practice is to implement at least two of the three common techniques for authentication:
 - Knowledge-based